Unacceptable customer behaviour policy

 Unacceptable customer behaviour means two things: unacceptable behaviour and unreasonable demands.

-As reflected in our community safety policy, anti-social behaviour means (as specified in the Anti-social Behaviour, Crime and Policing Act 2014):
+As reflected in our Community Safety Policy, anti-social behaviour means (as specified in the Anti-social Behaviour, Crime and Policing Act 2014):

-- Behaviour that has caused, or is likely to cause, harassment, alarm or distress to any person
+- behaviour that has caused, or is likely to cause, harassment, alarm or distress to any person.

-- Behaviour capable of causing nuisance or annoyance to a person in relation to that person’s occupation of residential premises
+- behaviour capable of causing nuisance or annoyance to a person in relation to that person’s occupation of residential premises.

-- Behaviour capable of causing housing-related nuisance or annoyance to any person
+- behaviour capable of causing housing-related nuisance or annoyance to any person.

 Unacceptable behaviour

-This is aggressive or abusive behaviour towards our colleagues.
-By aggression we don’t just mean behaviour resulting in physical harm.
-Aggression also includes behaviour or language that may make our colleagues feel afraid, intimidated, threatened, or abused.
+aggression we don’t just mean behaviour resulting in physical harm, it also includes behaviour or language that may make our colleagues feel afraid, intimidated, threatened, or abused.

 Some examples of what we consider to be aggressive behaviour are: